abrahamgue05/Learning_C_Language/README.md

 ### 📘 Udemy

-- C programming For beginners - Master the C Language. https://mercadolibre-betahub.udemy.com/course/ c-programming-for-beginners-/. - C Programming will increase career options.
+- [C programming For beginners - Master the C Language](https://mercadolibre-betahub.udemy.com/course/) c-programming-for-beginners-/. - C Programming will increase career options.
 Become a better dev in other languages by learning C. Pointers explained.

-- [The Complete C Programming Bootcamp](https://mercadolibre-betahub.udemy.com/course/the-complete-c-programming-bootcamp/) - Master C programming in Visual Studio Code.
-Learn pointers, macro and low level data manipulation.
-Embedded ready.
+- [Advanced C Programming Course](https://www.udemy.com/course/advanced-c-programming-course/?couponCode=ST18MT12125AROW) - Become a True Master of the C Programming Language - Confidently Apply for Real Time or Embedded C Jobs or contracts!.

 **Note**: All code examples and projects are written in **English**.